House panel expected to send Russia transcripts to Mueller

 Trump's former fixer and personal lawyer, Michael Cohen, and a longtime adviser, Roger Stone, have been charged with lying to the panel.
 Cohen pleaded guilty in November to lying to the House and Senate intelligence committees in a statement about his role in a Trump business proposal in Moscow, acknowledging that he misled lawmakers by saying he had abandoned the project in January 2016 when he actually continued pursuing it for months after that.

-Cohen, who is scheduled to begin serving a three-year prison sentence in March, will return to the House panel on Friday for another closed-door interview, this time with Democrats leading the questioning.
+Cohen, who is scheduled to begin serving a three-year prison sentence in March, was scheduled to return to the House panel on Friday for another closed-door interview, this time with Democrats leading the questioning.
+But Schiff said Wednesday morning that the interview had been postponed to Feb.
+28 "in the interests of the investigation."

+Schiff did not say whether he was referring to Mueller's investigation or his own.
+Schiff spokesman Patrick Boland declined to elaborate, and Mueller spokesman Peter Carr declined comment.

 Since he testified in 2017, Cohen has turned on the president, cooperating with Mueller's probe and a separate investigation in New York.
 He was charged with crimes that included arranging the payment of hush money to conceal his boss' alleged sexual affairs and told a judge that he agreed to cover up Trump's "dirty deeds" out of "blind loyalty."

 Stone pleaded not guilty to charges last month that he lied to the House panel about his discussions during the 2016 election about WikiLeaks, the anti-secrecy group that released thousands of emails stolen from Democrats.
 Stone is also charged with obstructing the House probe by encouraging one of his associates, New York radio host Randy Credico, to refuse to testify before the House panel in an effort to conceal Stone's false statements.